openfaas/openfaas.github.io/_posts/2020-12-08-arkade-venafi.md

 For production usage, you will want to change `example.com` to your company's domain name.

-You can install other applications with OpenFaaS, then use the [instructions from the cert-manager documentation](https://cert-manager.io/docs/tutorials/venafi/venafi/) to add an Ingress record for them.
+You can install other applications with arkade such as Istio, ArgoCD, and GitLab and then use the [instructions from the cert-manager documentation](https://cert-manager.io/docs/tutorials/venafi/venafi/) to add an Ingress record for them.

 ### TLS with TPP